It’s definitely nice to be back in the kitchen and baking again! I haven’t made any macarons since I baked large batches of rose and lavender macarons

 Pipe the batter: Transfer the batter to a piping bag fitted with a round tip (about a 1-cm diameter).
 Pipe circles on a baking sheet fitted with parchment paper or a silicone mat.
 Use a template to ensure uniform circles.

 Rest the piped batter: To eliminate any air bubbles, firmly rap each baking sheet against the counter (while keeping the sheet level).
-Place decorative toppings on half of the shells, if desired.
-Rest the sheets on the counter for 30-60 minutes, until the tops of the shells form a skin–the batter should not stick to your fingers when lightly touched.
+Sprinkle chopped pecans on half of the shells, if desired.
+Rest the sheets on the counter for 30-60 minutes (or as little as 15 minutes, depending on the humidity), until the tops of the shells form a skin–the batter should not stick to your fingers when lightly touched.

-Bake the shells: Bake the macaron shells, one sheet at at time, at 275-325°F for 15-18 minutes, until the shells don’t wobble and can be easily removed from the parchment paper.
+Bake the shells: Bake the macaron shells, one sheet at at time, at 275-300°F for 16-18 minutes, until the shells don’t wobble and can be easily removed from the parchment paper.
 Allow the shells to cool down before filling them.

 Makes: 30-35 filled cookies